Antiques

 How does one secure an art loan from your company?

-Just send us the details of the artwork, and we’ll make you an offer of around 50% of its market value.
+To secure an art loan, simply provide us with the details of the artwork, and we’ll extend an offer equivalent to approximately 50% of its market value.

 How do you qualify a client for an art loan?

-Since artworks are the only collateral, we mainly look at the quality of the artworks.
-We can lend only against art with a robust international auction market potential.
+Given that artworks serve as the sole collateral, our primary focus lies in assessing the quality and market potential of the artworks.
+We only provide loans against art with a robust international auction market potential.

 Is loaning money against art a risky business?